-Even though the profits realized through both dividends and stock buybacks are similar in the given example, such returns are subject to fluctuations of the stock market, as well as internal management of a company.
+Even though the profits realized through both dividend vs buyback are similar in the given example, such returns are subject to fluctuations in the stock market, as well as internal management of a company.

-Both methods are offered by listed companies to ensure substantial financial gains of investors, which, in turn, increases the market reputation and long term profits of a business.
+Both methods are offered by listed companies to ensure substantial financial gains for investors, which, in turn, increases the market reputation and long-term profits of a business.
 While dividend buybacks require proper documentation ensuring complete transparency concerning profit disbursal, share buybacks often lead to increased valuation of all remaining shares in the market.

 The points of difference between dividends and stock buybacks can be elaborated as follows –